JanHerca/urantiapedia/output/wikijs/en/help/content.md

 (2) AUTHOR means that there will be several groups of type AUTHOR, each one contaning users that are the authors (or authorized by the authors) for given pages.
 For example, if there are two users named Han Solo and Obi Wan that want to be authors, there will be a pair or groups named HANSOLO and OBIWAN, the first with Han Solo user, the second with Obi Wan user.
 The first will be the only user that could edit pages in paths like `/en/article/hansolo/` (and any other locale apart from English), `/en/slides/hansolo`, and so on.
 On the other hand, Obi Wan user could edit pages in paths like `/en/article/obiwan/`, `/en/slides/obiwan/` and so on.
 This way some users will be the only editors of certain pages.

-Be aware that the only users that can delete pages are ADMIN users to ensure that links are not broken.
-There is only one exception to this rule.
+Be aware that the only users that can delete pages are ADMIN or AUTHOR users to ensure that links are not broken.
 So the process with a page is:
 1. Creation:
   - EDITOR or AUTHOR users creates a page directly in this site, or
   - ADMIN user creates a number of pages at once by a bulk-upload process (ADMIN users can be helped on this by EDITOR and AUTHOR users through the use of GitHub)